 The population in India may cross 1.69 billion by 2050 and may overtake China by 2035 itself.
 The total food grain production in our country has to be increased from the present level of 291.95 million tonnes during 2019 -20 to 333 million tonnes by the year 2050.
 To meet this challenge, India would need to increase supply of nutrient to over 45 million tonnes.
 Out of this, 35 million tonnes should come from chemical fertilizer sources and 10 million tonnes from organic sources (NAAS, 2009).
 Rice is an important world food security crop which relies on chemical fertilizer to sustain high yields (Dobermann, 2007).

 In order to achieve the full yield potential of rice, increased fertilize nitrogen application is compulsory (Roberts, 2009) and estimated that about 250 million tonnes of fertilizer nitrogen may be needed by 2050 (Tilman et al., 2011).
 India is the second largest producer and consumer of nitrogenous fertilizer in the world.
 In the event of high input agriculture, more emphasis on fertilizer use efficiency, especially nitrogen use efficiency (NUE) has to be given to safeguard the economic as well as environmental resources under rice production system.
-Though the nutrient use efficiency mainly depends on the efficient fertilizer management practices, the existing N use efficiency pattern under varied doses and the factors responsible for N use efficiency in existing fertilization application methods in various soil and crop varieties need to be studied for further improvement in N use efficiency by determining nitrogen use efficiency of N fertilizer at different levels and classifying the rice genotypes based on nitrogen use efficiencies (NUE) of promising rice varieties/genotypes of Tamil Nadu.
+Though the nutrient use efficiency mainly depends on the efficient fertilizer management practices, the existing N use efficiency pattern under varied doses and the factors responsible for N use efficiency in existing ffertilizer application methods in various soil and crop varieties need to be studied for further improvement in N use efficiency by determining nitrogen use efficiency of N fertilizer at different levels and classifying the rice genotypes based on nitrogen use efficiency (NUE) of promising rice varieties/genotypes of Tamil Nadu.

 Materials and Methods